BepInEx/bepinex-docs/articles/dev_guide/plugin_tutorial/2_plugin_start.md

 >
 > If you get weird compilation errors related to missing types or missing methods, check first if you are referring any problematic assemblies!

+> [!IMPORTANT]
+> If possible, do not reference the assemblies directly from the game folder!
+> Doing so might cause referencing issues in some versions of C# compilers.
+> Instead, create a `lib` folder inside your plugin project and copy any game assemblies to there that you want to reference.

 ## Compiling and testing the plugin

 Finally, let us test the default plugin template.
 In the template, the default code writes `Plugin PluginInfo.PLUGIN_GUID is loaded!` into BepInEx console.